Central Uplands of Germany (Deutsche Mittelgebirge): environmental friendliness of the ski resorts

 Test result: 3 out of 5 stars

-The hall's annual energy consumption is equivalent to that of a large office building.
+The annual energy consumption is equivalent to that of a large administrative building.
 The entire ski… more

 Test result: 3 out of 5 stars